jonaswilz/OneForAll-ShoppingList/README.md

 **To do so, it would be great if we could extend this simple shopping list app with the following featurs!**

-* Summarizes the grocery lists of the several households in one ​Summary-List
+* Summarization of the grocery lists of the several households in one ​Summary-List
-* The Summary-List lists the name of the beggars behind the product he wishes
+* Listing the name of the beggars behind a product in the Summary-List
-* Still keeps the ​Single-Lists​ of every household so that the Summary-List can be split again during or after the shopping tour
+* Still keeping the ​Single-Lists​ of every household, so that the Summary-List can be split again during or after the shopping tour
-* Categorizes the products so that the shopping tour and the walk through the supermarket can be planned well
+* Categorization of the products, so that the shopping tour and the walk through the supermarket can be planned well

 Summary-List example:

 <img src="img/SummaryList-Story.PNG" alt="SummaryList-Story" height="200">

-* Enables the export and import of a list in a standardized format in order to send a list (e.g via WhatsApp, Facebook, ... ) to the person who is going to shop
+* Export and import of a shopping list in a standardized format in order to send a list (e.g via WhatsApp, Facebook, ... ) to the person who is going to shop

 Datastructure example:
 ```ruby